starcitizen-lug/knowledge-base/wiki/Performance-Tuning.md

 We recommend configuring zram AND a swapfile as described below to avoid out of memory crashes and performance issues while playing Star Citizen. _Increase your swap file size further if you intend to run any background applications while playing the game._ See the links in the tip field and example `zram-generator.conf` below for details.

-- For 16GB RAM, we recommend configuring `zram-size = ram` and at least 24-34GB in a swap file.
+- For 16GB RAM, we recommend configuring `zram-size = ram` and also at least 24-34GB in a swap file.
-- For 32GB RAM, we recommend configuring `zram-size = ram` and at least 8-18GB in a swap file.
+- For 32GB RAM, we recommend configuring `zram-size = ram` and also at least 8-18GB in a swap file.
 - For 64GB RAM, we recommend configuring `zram-size = 4GB`.
 Consider also setting any size swap file as a backup.

 When zram-size is set to `ram`, zram-generator will look up the physical ram size and use that number automatically.